michael2012z/BitBible/markdown/KJV/files/Deut.md

 5. Nevertheless the Lord thy God would not hearken unto Balaam; but the Lord thy God turned the curse into a blessing unto thee, because the Lord thy God loved thee.

-6. Thou shalt not seek their peace nor their prosperity all thy days for ever.prosperity: Heb. good
+6. Thou shalt not seek their peace nor their prosperity all thy days for ever.

 7. Thou shalt not abhor an Edomite; for he is thy brother: thou shalt not abhor an Egyptian; because thou wast a stranger in his land.